Word Order: Phrase Structure

 - However, if the sentence contains objects, the adverb phrase must immediately follow all objects.

-Mi le gibe pesa cel coriyen volekal koski mi le befobi ki te xa morgi mi.
+Mi le gibe pesa tas coriyen volekal koski mi le befobi ki te xa morgi mi.

 I gave the